ChevronETC/Jets.jl/docs/src/index.md

 - JetPackTransforms - <https://github.com/ChevronETC/JetPackTransforms.jl>

 ## Installation
-Jets as well as its companion packages can be installed via the Julia buil-in package manager `Pkg`:
+Jets as well as its companion packages can be installed via the Julia built-in package manager `Pkg`:
 ```julia
 using Pkg
 Pkg.add(["Jets", "JetPack", "JetPackDSP",